Observation • July 2nd, 2012 • sig12-006

 So even though these two planetary nebulae do not look similar at all, they may just be showing us what a dramatic difference a little change in perspective can bring.

-The rounder NGC 2392, dubbed the Eskimo Nebula, is in the constellation Gemini and is around 3,000 light years away.
+The rounder NGC 2392 is in the constellation Gemini and is around 3,000 light years away.
 The pioneering astronomer William Herschel first discovered it in 1787.

 The term has stuck, even though we now know these stellar remnants have little to do with planets.
 The only connection is that some of the elements recirculated back into interstellar space may one day end up forming new stars and planetary systems.